 - Vehicle Durability: When idling, the engine is running at lower than its optimum operation temperature, which over time can cause problems.

-In the future, the University hopes to implement a no-idling recommendation statement as a part of its good stewardship and better environmental practices goals as well as to reduce campus greenhouse gas emissions.
+A no-idling policy is a part of good stewardship and better environmental practices goals as well as a reducuction to campus greenhouse gas emissions.